Today’s Reading: Jer 27:1–28:17, Rom 5:1–21, Prov 20:1–12

 and the prophet Jeremiah said, “Amen!
 May the Lord do so; may the Lord make the words that you have prophesied come true, and bring back to this place from Babylon the vessels of the house of the Lord, and all the exiles.(Jeremiah 28:6, ESV)

-Jeremiah was wise and he had the right attitude of heart to the Lord’s decree.
-What is your attitude towards God’s word?
+Jeremiah was wise and had the right attitude of heart to the Lord’s decree.
+How is your attitude towards God’s word?

 The biblical pattern